Getting the migrants back: Here is what the states are planning

 Karnataka has around 2 lakh migrant workers.

-Telangana, on the other hand has written to chief secretaries of all states to provide details of the people stranded.
+Telangana, on the other hand, has written to chief secretaries of all states to provide details of the people stranded.
 The chief secretaries have been requested to make transport arrangements to pick up the people from their states who are stranded in Telangana.
 The nodal authority would arrange for screening of persons and passes will be given to asymptomatic persons to undertake the journey.

 Andhra Pradesh will get in touch with the other state governments on how to allow the movement.
 A review is in process and a decision will be taken soon.